U.S. judge rejects Bin Laden son-in-law's claim of mistaken identity

 It was unclear what Mohammed's declaration says.
 Nevin did not respond to a request for comment on Friday.

-Kaplan said he would be willing to consider future defense requests to admit testimony from Mohammed but that the trial would go forward in the meantime without it.
+Kaplan said he would be willing to consider future defence requests to admit testimony from Mohammed but that the trial would go forward in the meantime without it.

 The trial is expected to last several weeks.